Roscoe Cleon Cox

 Brief Life History of Roscoe Cleon

 When Roscoe Cleon Cox was born on 8 July 1898, in Fairview, Sanpete, Utah, United States, his father, Amasa Bernard Cox, was 37 and his mother, Anna Caroline Hansen, was 25.
-He married Armada Hannah Bailey on 13 August 1924.
+He married Armada Hannah Bailey on 13 August 1924, in Manti Utah Temple, Manti, Sanpete, Utah, United States.
 They were the parents of at least 1 son and 1 daughter.
-He lived in Ephraim, Sanpete, Utah, United States in 1930 and Representative District 4, Honolulu, Hawaii, United States in 1940.
+He lived in Representative District 4, Oahu, Hawaii, United States in 1940 and Ephraim, Sanpete, Utah, United States in 1950.
 He registered for military service in 1917.
-He died on 1 March 1972, in Salt Lake City, Salt Lake, Utah, United States, at the age of 73, and was buried in Ephraim, Sanpete, Utah, United States.
+He died on 1 March 1972, in Salt Lake City, Salt Lake, Utah, United States, at the age of 73, and was buried in Ephraim Park Cemetery, Ephraim, Sanpete, Utah, United States.

 Do you know Roscoe Cleon?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account